-Administering agency: HUD's Office of Fair Housing and Equal Opportunity (FHEO)
+Administering Agency: HUD's Office of Fair Housing and Equal Opportunity (FHEO)

-Year program started: 1989
+Year Started: 1989

-- Number of persons/households served: In 2014 and 2015, organizations funded by the Fair Housing Initiatives Program (FHIP) investigated 38,671 complaints of housing discrimination. - Population targeted: "Protected classes"-race, national origin, color, religion, sex, familial status, and disability - FY17 funding: FHIP, \$39.2 million; Fair Housing Assistance Program (FHAP), \$24.3 million through April 28, 2017.
+Number of Persons/Households Served: In 2016 through 2017, organizations funded by the Fair Housing Initiatives Program (FHIP) investigated 40,335 complaints of housing discrimination.

+Population Targeted: Protected classes under the "Fair Housing Act" - race, national origin, color, religion, sex, familial status, and disability.

+Funding: FHIP, \$39 million; Fair Housing Assistance Program (FHAP), \$24 million.

-Also see: Affirmatively Furthering Fair Housing
+See Also: For related information, refer to the three Affirmatively Furthering Fair Housing sections of this guide.

-The federal Fair Housing Act protects individuals and families from discrimination on the basis of race, national origin, color, religion, sex, familial status, and disability in all housing transactions, public and private.
-HUD has also provided guidance that interprets the Fair Housing Act's prohibition on sex discrimination to prohibit discrimination based on sexual orientation or gender identity in HUD-assisted housing and housing insured by the Federal Housing Administration.
+he federal "Fair Housing Act" protects individuals and families from discrimination on the basis of race, national origin, color, religion, sex, familial status, and disability in all housing transactions, public and private.
+HUD has also provided guidance that interprets the "Fair Housing Act" prohibition on sex discrimination to prohibit discrimination based on sexual orientation or gender identity in HUD-assisted housing and housing insured by the Federal Housing Administration.

-Two HUD-funded programs are specifically dedicated to the enforcement of the Fair Housing Act: FHIP and FHAP.
+Two HUD-funded programs are specifically dedicated to the enforcement of the Fair Housing Act: The Fair Housing Initiatives Program (FHIP) and the Fair Housing Assistance Program (FHAP).